anupcshan/buddyfs/README.md

 BuddyFS
 =======

-A distributed, secure file system to share storage space on your computer with your friends.
+A secure, distributed file system to share storage space on your computer with your friends.
 Your social network of friends is based on the web-of-trust model as seen in PGP systems.

 Why a new Filesystem?
 ---------------------